 Pending the investigation, Vivendi notified the government on 15 September 2017, for purposes of the government powers in the defence and national security sectors, of its equity interest in Telecom Italia above the relevant threshold, which Vivendi had acquired between 2015 and 2016.
 On 16 October 2017, the government concluded that Vivendi's acquisition fell within the scope of the Law, because Telecom Italia owns controlling interests in two companies performing confidential security activities on behalf of the government, namely Telecom Italia Sparkle SpA (a company operating 530,000 kilometres of optical fibre cables, including major submarine cables) and Telsy Elettronica e Telecomunicazioni SpA (an ICT security solutions and service provider).
 The government further found that Vivendi's equity interest raised a threat of serious prejudice to the essential interests of defence and national security and resolved to exercise its powers.
-In particular, the government imposed conditions and prescriptions on the governance of Telecom Italia, Telsy and Sparkle, intended to ensure, among other things, the independence of the corporate functions related to national security, the appointment of qualified Italian citizens to certain sensitive positions, the maintenance on the Italian territory of certain activities and to ensure that certain activities are adequately employees and local suppliers) and borrowing a 1 per cent share interest from the French state for 12 years and (2) Italy and France would also explore the possibility of combining Fincantieri and Naval Group's respective military business.
+In particular, the government imposed conditions and prescriptions on the governance of Telecom Italia, Telsy and Sparkle, intended to ensure, among other things, the independence of the corporate functions related to national security.88 the appointment of qualified Italian citizens to certain sensitive positions, 89 the maintenance on the Italian territory of certain activities90 and to ensure that certain activities are adequately

-Under Italian corporate law (Article 2359 Civil Code), a company is controlled by another company if the latter (1) holds the majority of the voting rights at the former's ordinary shareholders' meeting, (2) holds sufficient voting rights to exercise a dominant influence at the former's ordinary shareholders' meeting, or (3) exercises a dominant influence on the former pursuant to particular contractual provisions between them.
+86 Under Italian corporate law (Article 2359 Civil Code), a company is controlled by another company if the latter (1) holds the majority of the voting rights at the former's ordinary shareholders' meeting, (2) holds sufficient voting rights to exercise a dominant influence at the former's ordinary shareholders' meeting, or (3) exercises a dominant influence on the former pursuant to particular contractual provisions between them.

-In its reply to CONSOB, Vivendi denied the exercise of control over Telecom Italia.
-However, on 13 September 2017, CONSOB found otherwise and Vivendi appealed this decision before the Administrative Court of Latium in Rome.
+87 In its reply to CONSOB, Vivendi denied the exercise of control over Telecom Italia.
+However, on 13 September 2017, CONSOB found otherwise; Vivendi appealed this decision before the Administrative Court of Latium in Rome, which however confirmed CONSOB's findings by a judgment dated 17 April 2019.
 Vivendi has also denied that it exercised control over Telecom Italia for accounting consolidation purposes pursuant to International Financial Reporting Standards 10, which establishes principles for presenting and preparing consolidated financial statements.

-The government ordered the creation of a corporate organisation for each of Telecom Italia, Sparkle and Telsy, to which the corporate operations in the national security sector are to be entrusted, requiring that it be granted suitable financial and labour resources.
+88 The government ordered the creation of a corporate organisation for each of Telecom Italia, Sparkle and Telsy, to which the corporate operations in the national security sector are to be entrusted, requiring that it be granted suitable financial and labour resources.

-The government required that one member of the board of directors at each of Telecom Italia, Sparkle and Telsy should hold only Italian citizenship, hold a specific security certification, receive the powers to manage the corporate security business and receive government approval as to his or her suitability for the purposes of the protection of the essential interests of defence and national security.
+89 The government required that one member of the board of directors at each of Telecom Italia, Sparkle and Telsy should hold only Italian citizenship, hold a specific security certification, receive the powers to manage the corporate security business and receive government approval as to his or her suitability for the purposes of the protection of the essential interests of defence and national security.

-Notably the operation and security of the networks and of the services supporting the strategic activities, as well as the security operations centre, the computer emergency response team, the data operations centre, the network operations centre, the information operations centre and the other data centres and logistics and information security devices ensuring the confidentiality and integrity of the corporate data.
+90 Notably the operation and security of the networks and of the services supporting the strategic activities, as well as the security operations centre, the computer emergency response team, the data operations centre, the network operations centre, the information operations centre and the other data centres and logistics and information security devices ensuring the confidentiality and integrity of the corporate data.

-developed; the government also imposed the creation of a monitoring committee composed of government representatives to oversee compliance with the prescriptions set forth in the decree.
-Vivendi has filed an administrative appeal against this government decision.
+developed;91 the government also imposed the creation of a monitoring committee composed of government representatives to oversee compliance with the prescriptions set forth in the decree.92 Vivendi has filed an administrative appeal against this government decision.